The Italian Stallion (wrestler): Return to World Championship Wrestling (1992–1993, 1995)

-World Wrestling Federation (1993–1995)
+World Wrestling Federation (1990, 1993–1995)

+Sabaugh made an appearance in 1990 when he teamed with Frankie Valdez losing to Rhythm and Blues.

-Sabaugh would also wrestle for a time in the World Wrestling Federation during the mid-1990s.
+Sabaugh would also wrestle for a time in the World Wrestling Federation from 1993 to 1995.
+He fought against Shawn Michaels, Owen Hart, Bam Bam Bigelow, Jeff Jarrett, Diesel, and King Kong Bundy.

 Though he would never get higher than lower mid-card status, he did help a very young Matt & Jeff Hardy break into the WWF as jobbers.
 Though the Hardys would make $150 per appearance as jobbers, Sabaugh would charge them $100 per appearance.
 According to Matt Hardy in the 2008 DVD Twist of Fate: The Matt & Jeff Hardy Story, Sabaugh ended up leaving the Hardys stranded in Charlotte, North Carolina where the three were supposed to meet before traveling to a show in Macon, Georgia.
 In the process, Sabaugh left the Hardys to fend for themselves, but still wanted to collect the $100 per appearance fee from the boys.
 Matt later told Bruce Prichard about what happened, and the WWF would contact the Hardys directly thereafter for jobbing before the two would eventually sign with WWF full-time in 1998.
 Sabaugh was released afterwards partially due to the incident.